 - Bring to a boil over medium high heat

-- Combine cornstarch with 2 tbsp water and whisk into the simmering juice mixture, whisking until smooth and thickened
+- Combine cornstarch with 2 tablespoon water and whisk into the simmering juice mixture, whisking until smooth and thickened

 - Remove from heat and allow to cool